- 116 Photos

 Boot Space

-Skoda claims a bootspace of 446-litres, that’s measured up to the roof.
-Under the parcel tray, the space is quite usable.
+Skoda claims a bootspace of 446-litres, but that’s measured up to the roof.
+Under the parcel tray, the space is still quite generous at 360-litres.
 You could very easily fit in four cabin-sized trolley bags without a hiccup.
 We tried a few luggage combinations and were able to fit 3 cabin-sized trolley bags and 4 backpacks quite easily.
-There’s 60:40 split functionality too, making it all the more convenient for when there’s more luggage than occupants.
-Folding the rear seat away entirely gives you access to 1265-litres of space.

 Performance